KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-homework/homework-troubleshooting.md

 Try some troubleshooting so you can feel more confident coding on your own!

-1. Open a new file in Atom and save it in your `CodingAndCocktials/html` folder as *troubleshooting.html*
+1. Open a new file in Atom and save it in your "CodingAndCocktials/html" folder as *troubleshooting.html*

 2. Paste the following code into the file

+    {% filename %}troubleshooting.html{% endfilename %}
     ```
     <!DOCTYPE html>
     <html>